PsiQ/bartiq/docs/concepts/rewriters.md

 rewriter.substitute("max($x, $y)", "y")
 >>> max(0, a) + b + c + d
 ```
-Ah - because wild symbols cannot be zero, we did not remove the <code>max(0, a)</code> term.
+Because wild symbols cannot be zero, we did not remove the <code>max(0, a)</code> term.
 To match to zero, you must provide it explicitly:
 ```python
 rewriter.substitute("max($x, $y)", "y").substitute("max(0, $x)", "x")
 >>> a + b + c + d